-Modern Big Data is fast changing the world with its rapid pace and seamless usage it offers to the users.
+Modern Big Data architecture is fast changing the world with its rapid pace and seamless usage it offers to the users.
 As we read in Part-1 and Part-2 of this 3 part series on Big Data.
 It has come a long way from its inception way back from the 1600s to recent modern-day Big Data.
 Data Mining and Big Data has come a long way since then and has changed the way people look at technology.

 The effects of the combined events described in part 1 of this blog series, led to the creation of NSA (National Security Agency) of the USA by then-President Truman.
 The key activities of the staffers of NSA are to decrypt the messaged intercepted during the Cold War.